eshuns/anthropoR/README.md

 # anthropoR

-`anthropoR` is an R package for calculating **Body Mass Index (BMI)** and classifying **obesity** for adults and children.
+`anthropoR` is a light R package for calculating **Body Mass Index (BMI)** and classifying **obesity** for adults and children.
 It handles multiple height and weight formats and automatically computes BMI if not provided.

 ## Installation